 I was told on the phone I have an interview for modelling with possible TV Commercial jobs lined up.
 My husband and I are not assertive people, we can’t say no to anyone.
 We felt pressure to sign up and give a 300 dollar deposit for the school and commit to pay 87 bucks a week for school.
 Over the next few days we kept telling them “NO” and they continuously ignored my refusal to join the school insisting I show up, and now they want $1,740, Ksenia of Coral Springs, FL

-The choice now is for you to decide if you would like to take the John Casablancas route to get discovered, or if you now realize that your talent would be best developed with a more ethical agency.
-I think it’s now very clear how I feel.
+The choice now is for you to decide if you would like to take the John Casablancas route to get discovered, or if you would prefer to develop your talent with an alternative agency.

 Tony – WFHW